 In the following video, interior decoration expert Caroline Winkler how to solve problems with framework, gives practical tips on arranging a gallery wall and shows what things really make a wall decoration unique.
 Predicate: Knowing and a must for all DIY fans!

-Whether shining red, deep green or tender pastel - color compositions play a central role in lending a wall something special.
-It is often underestimated how powerfully a targeted contrast can work.
-A minimalist environment benefits, for example, from individual color labels, while a room with intensive furniture gains significantly in balance through subtle wall colors.
+Whether bright red, deep green or soft pastel - color compositions play a central role in giving a wall something special.
+It is often underestimated how powerfully a targeted contrast can be.
+A minimalist environment benefits from individual color islands, while a room with intense furniture gains significantly in balance through subtle wall colors.

 The bandwidth ranges from classic painting techniques to semi -transparent glazes to fascinating color gradients that cause a dynamic effect on the wall.
 Especially in connection with subtle lighting concepts, a changeable ambience is created that adapts to daily and seasons.
 Those who are brave work with metallic tones or matt varnishes to create attractive contrasts from shine and depth.

-In addition to playing colors, the world of forms also opens unlimited possibilities.
-Wall reliefs, unconventional shelves or geometric sculptures insert an additional level in the interior design.
-Art works that consist of exquisite materials are particularly effective, such as metal or recycled wood.
+In addition to color games, the world of forms also opens up limitless possibilities.
+Wall reliefs, unconventional shelves or geometric sculptures add an additional layer to the room design.
+Particularly effective are artworks made from exquisite materials, such as metal or recycled wood.

 The following variants can be integrated impressive:

-- Curved wall panels that break through the hardness of classic edges through gentle curves.
+- Sweeping wall panels that break the hardness of classic edges with gentle curves.

-- Foldable origami elements that look like filigree paper art and change in light.
+- Foldable origami elements that look like filigree paper art and shimmer in the light.

-- Floating shelf cubes, which are arranged in different sizes.
+- Floating shelf cubes arranged in different sizes on top of each other.

 - Installations with Mirrors Applications that visually expand the room.